 North Queensferry to Burntisland (11.5 miles)

 Start in the shadow of the iconic Forth Bridge at North Queensferry.
 From the station turn right, then left and head downhill to join the path.
-The route takes you along beautiful stretches of coastline, as well as charming towns like Aberdour – with its art galleries, harbour and sandy beach.
+The route takes you along beautiful stretches of coastline, as well as charming towns like Aberdour – with its art galleries, lovely cafes, harbour and sandy beach.

 There’s a lovely walk from Aviemore to Boat of Garten, through the forested fringe of the Cairngorms National Park – with great views of the mountains.
 The route is around six miles long, and you can get the Strathspey Steam Railway back.
 All aboard!

 Take the Borders Railway to Tweedbank and walk east to Kelso or south to Selkirk or Hawick.
 Then catch the bus back to Galashiels, for the train to Edinburgh.

 Melrose to Selkirk (11 miles)